juhelmi/yocto_docker_runner/README.md

 At end there is enable for not-root users to run docker.
 Set it and reboot.

+## Dockerfile tuning
+Previous dockerfile used Ubuntu 20.04 but Ubuntu 22.04 is newest officially supported and tested then old machine building is tuned for newest.
+Potentially newest Yocto releases could have use for it.
+"apt-get install" installs all recommendations.
+Makes bigger image but it will be nearer normal install.

+## Login to running container
+ssh -o StrictHostKeyChecking=no -p 2222 192.168.1.204

+If image is created with command "RUN echo 'juha:juha' | chpasswd" then use that password.
+Or check what is written to end of used dockerfile.

 ## Notes for Yocto project setup

 Source: https://medium.com/nerd-for-tech/build-your-own-linux-image-for-the-raspberry-pi-f61adb799652